surifirstpin/biplus_documentation/version.3/Viewing Content.md

 ## Navigating to Saved Content

-To view the saved content or files in BiPlus, Click on dashboard section you can view the data either in folder view or list view.
+To view the saved content or files in BiPlus, Click on dashboard section all the files are visible either in folder or list view.

 **Now Lets Get Started :**

-Click on the **Work Space** under Dashboard Section to view the content in BiPlus.
+Click on List View
 - Click on any Tag to view it.
 > **Note** : Tags under work space are identified with **Plus-Square-o icon.**